ModelInference/texada/README.md

 make install should place library files in a logical place for your OS.

-#### Z3

-Z3 will not be necessary for most installations of Texada.
-Z3 is necessary for so-called "invariant semantics" (i.e. allowing events in the log to have a logical structure beyond a string event).
-Compiling Texada with the default target (all) will not incorporate these invariant semantics.

-Only users desiring to use Texada with invariant semantics need to install Z3; in this case Texada must be built with the smt target (*make smt*).
-Z3 can be downloaded and installed following the instructions [here](https://github.com/Z3Prover/z3).
-As long as the location of the folders containing the Z3 executable, libraries, and include files are on your PATH, there should be no compile problems.
-We use version 4.4.0.

 ### Cloning project

 An installation of mercurial is required.
 On *nix machines, sudo apt-get install mercurial should be sufficient.
 If using Eclipse, get the [MercurialEclipse](http://mercurial.selenic.com/wiki/MercurialEclipse) plug-in.